Last Updated on May 16, 2023 by Jeremy

 Pitt students, you may need to bring a cushion.

-The Nationality Rooms at Pitt’s Cathedral of Learning are open on weekends during the school year and throughout the week when school is not in session.
-As such, calling ahead to confirm hours is highly recommended as this may change.
+The Nationality Rooms at Pitt's Cathedral of Learning are open on weekends during the school year and throughout the week when school is not in session.
+As such, checking the website to confirm the Cathedral of Learning hours is highly recommended as this may change.
 The audio guide tour costs $4 per person (as of publication of this post) and lasts about ninety minutes with a visit to the free rooms on the third floor.
+Christmas at the Cathedral of Learning is also quite special, click the previous link if you are visiting during the holiday season!